timii/Snapper/README.md

 # Snapper

-Your easy to use chrome extension for taking screenshots in your browser.
+Your easy-to-use chrome extension for taking screenshots in your browser.

 ## Installation